 The importance of cholesterol for men with low testosterone cannot be understated.

 From a non-science perspective, think of the testosterone production process as a pyramid where each level is dependent on the prior level’s foundation.
 Testosterone comes from pregnenolone and pregnenolone is made from cholesterol.

 On a molecular level, cholesterol is the precursor of the five major classes of steroid hormones because, without it, we cannot make pregnenolone, also known as the “mother hormone.”
 Cholesterol starts off in the body as a large molecule with essentially 27 units.
 The first stage in the synthesis of steroid hormones is the removal of 6 of those units of the cholesterol molecule to form pregnenolone (a hormonal precursor to testosterone).

 After we have pregnenolone the body can make an intermediary hormone that allows us to begin creating androgens like testosterone.
 Without this middle link, we lack the structural foundation for our testosterone on a molecular level.

-Simply put, we were designed for survival, not to maintain “cover-model esque muscle” year round.
-Fortunately, many of these factors fall within the realm of our control.
-The next time you are looking to supercharge your system remember that natural cortisol control and cholesterol may just be the best testosterone boosters there are.
+Fortunately, many of the factors that cause low testosterone are within our control, and treating low testosterone may not require you to turn to extremes.
+The next time you are looking to supercharge your system, remember that natural cortisol control and cholesterol may just be the best testosterone boosters there are.

-So remember – if you are looking to optimize your natural testosterone levels, implement these five key points in your regimen:
+If you are looking to optimize your natural testosterone levels, don’t turn to testosterone supplementation, implement these five key points in your regimen instead: